Port Deposit in Cecil County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers • Waterways & Vessels.
 A significant historical year for this entry is 1800.

 Location.
 39° 36.289′ N, 76° 6.909′ W. Marker has been reported unreadable.
 Marker is in Port Deposit, Maryland, in Cecil County.
-Marker is on South Main Street (Route 222) just south of Jacob Tome Memorial Highway (Maryland Route 276), on the right when traveling north.
+It is on South Main Street (Route 222) just south of Jacob Tome Memorial Highway (Maryland Route 276), on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 14 South Main Street, Port Deposit MD 21904, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-On Alert (within shouting distance of this marker); John A. J. Creswell (within shouting distance of this marker); Gerry House (within shouting distance of this marker); Jacob Tome, Town Father (within shouting distance of this marker); Snow's Battery (about 300 feet away, measured in a direct line); a different marker also named Snow’s Battery (about 300 feet away); Adams Hall (approx. 0.2 miles away); Washington Hall (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this location: On Alert (within shouting distance of this marker); John A. J. Creswell (within shouting distance of this marker); Gerry House (within shouting distance of this marker); Jacob Tome, Town Father (within shouting distance of this marker); a different marker also named Snows Battery (about 300 feet away); a different marker also named Snow's Battery (about 300 feet away); Adams Hall (approx. 0.2 miles away); Washington Hall (approx. 0.2 miles away).
 Touch for a list and map of all markers in Port Deposit.

 More about this marker.
 Unfortunately the marker has significant weather damage